kubernetes-sigs/cluster-api-operator/docs/capi-operator-proposal.md

    // +optional
    URL *string `json:"url,omitempty"`

-   // Selector to be used for fetching provider’s components and metadata from
+   // ConfigMap to be used for fetching provider’s components and metadata
-   // ConfigMaps stored inside the cluster.
+   // stored inside the cluster.
 Each ConfigMap is expected to contain
    // components and metadata for a specific version only.
    // +optional
-   Selector *metav1.LabelSelector `json:"selector,omitempty"`
+   ConfigMap *corev1.ObjectReference `json:"configMap,omitempty"`
 }

 // ProviderStatus defines the observed state of the Provider.